 “Nevada’s leadership in renewable energy technology is setting an example to the rest of the country on how we can move away from our unsustainable dependency on fossil fuels.
 As the Innovation State, we’ve seen that investing in our state’s clean energy future has yielded not just jobs for Nevadans, but a responsible solution to address the existential threat of climate change.
 The Clean Energy for America Act will further Nevada’s growth in this thriving industry by increasing our capacity for renewable energy production, while also supporting our efforts to protect the environment.”

-Cosponsors of the Clean Energy for America Act include Senators Chuck Schumer (D-N.Y.), Debbie Stabenow (D-Mich.), Maria Cantwell (D-Wash.), Bob Menendez (D-N.J.), Tom Carper, (D-Del.), Ben Cardin (D-Md.), and Senators Michael Bennet (D-Colo.), Dick Durbin (D-Ill.), Amy Klobuchar (D-Minn.), Sheldon Whitehouse (D-R.I.), Jeanne Shaheen (D-N.H.), Kirsten Gillibrand (D-N.Y.), Chris Coons (D-Conn.), Brian Schatz (D-Hawaii), Martin Heinrich (D-N.M.), Angus King (I-Maine), Tim Kaine (D-Va.), Cory Booker (D-N.J.), Tammy Duckworth (D-Ill.), and Maggie Hassan (D-N.H.).
+In addition to Senators Cortez Masto and Wyden, this legislation is also cosponsored by Senators Chuck Schumer (D-N.Y.), Debbie Stabenow (D-Mich.), Maria Cantwell (D-Wash.), Bob Menendez (D-N.J.), Tom Carper (D-Del.), Ben Cardin (D-Md.), Michael Bennet (D-Colo.), Dick Durbin (D-Ill.), Amy Klobuchar (D-Minn.), Sheldon Whitehouse (D-R.I.), Jeanne Shaheen (D-N.H.), Kirsten Gillibrand (D-N.Y.), Chris Coons (D-Del.), Brian Schatz (D-Hawaii), Martin Heinrich (D-N.M.), Angus King (I-Maine), Tim Kaine (D-Va.), Cory Booker (D-N.J.), Tammy Duckworth (D-Ill.) and Maggie Hassan (D-N.H.).